Drug Testing in High School Sports,

 Should drug testing be extended to all extra-curricular activity?

-I think drug testing should be extended to all extra-curricular activity.
+I think drug testing in schools should be extended to all extra-curricular activity.
 Drugs and alcohol are unsafe and illegal, so why not test everyone?
 If it means keeping kids safe and straight with the law, then I think it is necessary.
 Safety and the law are the most important things that schools should consider, so why not do the best you can to prevent issues with both by simply randomly testing students?

 I guess you could think about it as an “out” when it comes to peer pressure.
 I don’t know how I really feel about this.
-I would like to know a little more, like what is the punishment if a student fails a drug test and will other non illegal substances come up on the drug screens as something bad?
+I’d like to know a little more, like what is the punishment if a student fails a drug test and will other non illegal substances come up on the drug screens as something bad?

 I almost feel like this idea would cause a lot of kids just not to bother joining sports if they knew that they would be submitted to drug and alcohol testing.
 And when kids don’t have an after school sport or activity, that is when the real bad stuff starts happening.